 Roads are flat and straight.
 Hopeless to bird the highways, though, where the 75 mph limit is taken to mean 85 mph.
 We stick to the back roads whenever possible.

 Conservationists and environmentalists know this territory and much of this coastal area has been reserved for the preserving the diverse plant and animal life.
 Wildlife refuges, state and town parks as well as areas set aside by private landowners checkerboard a swath along the Gulf to create the Great Texas Coastal Birding Trail.

 We stop for groceries in Kountze and head to our cabin in the Big Thicket, the piney woods near the Louisiana border.
 We are greeted by Carolina chickadees and old faves: tufted titmice, chipping sparrows, cardinals, bluejays and goldfinches.
-The key is in its promised place and we rush to stash our supplies and luggage, grab the binoculars and stroll over to the pond in front of the rustic cabin.

 The Big Thicket is a forest of southern, loblolly and slash pines interspersed with holly, magnolia and beech trees with a great variety of shrubs and wildflowers under the canopy.
 Lakes and rivers run through the area.
 We find white pelicans and great and little blue herons, great and snowy egrets, snow and white-fronted geese.
 The only new bird from the area is the graceful, snake-headed anhinga, a life bird.

 We sit out on the dock in the evening and watch the vultures (40 or so) come to roost in the leafless trees across the pond.
 Black vultures weasel their way onto nearby branches, but the turkey vultures, either singly or in pairs, hop over and harass them a bit before they all settle down.
 These birds may look big and awkward, but they are quite agile as they move from limb to limb.